Trump urges Roy Moore not to run for Senate again despite having 'nothing against' him

 "You’re literally the only candidate who could lose a GOP seat in pro-Trump, pro-USA ALABAMA," Trump Jr. tweeted, adding, "If you actually care about #MAGA more than your own ego, it's time to ride off into the sunset, Judge."

-Speaking with NBC News, Perry Hooper Jr., a Republican fundraiser and former state representative, said the president seemed interested in backing former Auburn University head football coach Tommy Tuberville in the GOP primary.
+Speaking with NBC News, Perry Hooper Jr., a Republican fundraiser and former state representative, said the president seemed interested in Tommy Tuberville, a former Auburn University head football coach, in the GOP primary.
 Hooper said Trump asked him specifically about Tuberville during a meeting at the White House this month.